v5ma/selfawarenetworks/rawnote05.md

 # Dark Time Theory: A conversation about the core ideas forming a new frontier in physics.
-## From ChatGPT o1-preview's initial skepticism to acceptance around key concepts from a new theory that bridges Gravity with Quantum Physics.
+## Overcoming ChatGPT o1-preview's initial skepticism around key concepts from a new theory that bridges Gravity with Quantum Physics.

 *Forward: ChatGPT o1-preview is much smarter and more skeptical than traditional ChatGPT 4o.
 It initially rejected my latest draft article on Dark Time Theory.
 So I had to reargue the basics from scratch, and I succeeded in persuading the model to my view.